Abaza44/Security-Project-using-AES/README.md

 * Be random
 * Never repeat with the same key

----

 ## 📘 Notes

-* This project is simplified for educational/university use.
 * AES-128-CBC is easy to understand and implement.
 * For real-world security, AES-GCM is recommended.

----

-## ✨ Future Improvements

-* Add GUI version (Tkinter)
-* Add file encryption/decryption
-* Convert scripts into .exe files using PyInstaller
-* Add support for AES-256